kopischke/alfred-pushdial/README.md

 ## Credits and License

-Inspired by the PushDialer workflow by Florian Pellet.
+Inspired by the PushDialer workflow by [Florian Pellet][pellet-workflows].

 The `call` keyword family relies on the [*contacts* utility by Shane Celis][contacts-util] to provide its results.
 Contacts is licensed under the GPL version 2.
 As it is distributed with the workflow, this means the Dial with PushDialer workflow is also distributed under the terms of the [General Public License version 2][gpl2].